AAlab1819/HerbieSinadia-01082170022/Week04 - Recurrence/README.md

 For example = number of buttons is ```3```.

-The order of tries shall be (assuming the correct order is in descending order from the last button) :
+The order of tries shall be (assuming the correct order is in descending order from the last button - Manao presses the buttons in ascending order) :
 ```
     1
     2